This section contains instructions for additional configuration of your OS and Redis Enterprise Software installation.

 Note - mDNS is only supported for development and testing environments.
-If you choose to use the mDNS protocol when setting the cluster name, make sure that the configurations and prerequisites, which are required for resolving databases' endpoints, are met.
-These configurations and perquisites are needed on the client machines, as well as on the machines you are using as Redis Enterprise Software (RS) nodes if you are using the Replica of feature.
+If you choose to use the mDNS protocol when you set the cluster name, make sure that the configurations and prerequisites for resolving database endpoints are met on the client machines.
+If you have Active-Passive databases on the cluster, the configurations and prerequisites are also required for the Redis Enterprise Software (RS) nodes.
+To prepare a client or node for mDNS:

 Swap space is used by the Linux OS to help manage memory (pages) by copying pages from RAM to disk and the OS is configured by default to be fairly aggressive.
 For Redis Enterprise Software (RS) with the way it utilizes and manages memory, it is best to eliminate the likelihood of the OS swapping.
 If you would like to understand why, please read more on how RS manages memory for best functionality and performance.